 The first step is to arrange a meeting with me and we can take it from there.
-No pressure, no obligation just professional and ethical advice tailored to your specific circumstances.
-During the meeting I will also explain the implications of Sharia will in respect of bank accounts and other assets.
+No pressure, no obligation, just professional and ethical advice tailored to your specific circumstances.
+During the meeting I will also explain the implications of Sharia law in respect of bank accounts and other assets.

-To arrange a meeting to discuss arranging a will, or for advice on any other personal financial planning issue, please email me at firstname.lastname@example.org
+As with most matters, personalised advice is required based on your specific situation.
+To arrange a meeting to discuss arranging a Will, or for advice on any other personal financial planning issue, please email me at email@example.com

 EDIT Since this article was published Dubai Courts has announced that expats will be able to register Wills with them.
 At this point in time we don’t yet know the full cost of this as legal translations are required, or the time frames to deal with a Will on death.
 We are therefore still recommending that anyone with substantial assets in the UAE go down the DIFC route as this is likely to be faster and the system is entirely proven.